cisco-open/sdwan-lab-deployment-tool/README.md

 You can read more about [Linux on Windows with WSL here](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## FAQ
-Q1: Device Consoles has stopped working after i have created my own configuration groups.
+Q1: My devices' consoles have stopped working after I created my own configuration groups.
+How do I recover console access?
-A1: Please always include `platform console serial` in an add-on CLI parcel to make sure you consoles are working from the CML Manager.
+A1: Always include the `platform console serial` command in an CLI add-on feature parcel to ensure your consoles work from the CML UI.
+Note that after adding this command, a WAN Edge reboot is required.

-Q2: Can I ssh to my Manager instance directly.
+Q2: Can I SSH to my Manager instance directly?
-A2: Yes if you are using an external IP, if you are using PATty you cant as we only map the https port.
+A2: Yes, you can if you are using an external IP.
+However, if you are using PATty, you cannot, as we only map the HTTPS port.

 ## Authors